briansalazar-tech/Automation-Fun-Msc-Scripts/Python User Profiles in Text File/readme.md

 # Compare User Profile Names to Text File Data
 UserProfilesInTextFile.py is a Python script that processes user profile folders from a network drive and compares them against a list of usernames stored in a text configuration file.

-The script generates two output files: one containing usernames found in the configuration file and another containing usernames not found in the configuration file.
+The script generates two output files:
+-	One containing usernames found in the configuration file
+-	Another containing usernames not found in the configuration file.